dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Contamination_Filter.py -i bin/contamfilter/ND2/ -d Human_ND2.fasta -e ND2.fasta -b megablast
 ```
+> Above command will form a BLAST database from `Human_ND2.fasta` and BLAST sequences from `ND2.fasta` to the database using the *megablast* algorithm.
+Both files are in the `bin/Ref-Blast/` directory, where output files are also written.

 Several outputs are created in the specified input directory, including: